Home

 In your body, a chemical (neurotransmitter) known as acetylcholine sends signals for muscles to contract.
 Botox as a toxin binds the nerve endings, blocking the release of the chemical.
 Essentially, your muscles don't get the message to contract, and so they relax.
 In a proper treatment, the muscles won't contract (causing wrinkles), but will still have enough strength for normal use.

-Botox for migraine
+Typical Botox injection sites for migraine

-Botox injected in the forehead for migraines
+Botox injected in the forehead for migraine

 Botox for migraine - injections

-So just how is Botox for migraines used?
+So just how is Botox for migraine used?
 Well, one way is through simple injections.
 The treatment is given in a series of shots.
 Some patients have found almost immediate relief.
 But the interesting thing is that the improvement tends to last for several months.

 The injections may be expensive.
 Many patients need to weigh the cost against the amount of improvement they receive and the length of time the injections seem to help for.
 It's important to discuss the option with your doctor and keep a headache diary.

 Neither are all injections created equal.
 Sometimes injections are simply done in a band-like fashion around the skull.
-But as our understanding increases about what works, different approaches, more specific approaches are being taken.
+But as our understanding increases about what works, different approaches, more specific approaches, are being taken.

-For example, Dr Jeffrey E. Janis advocates finding "peripheral trigger points", using them as a roadmap to use Botox for migraine.
+For example, Dr Jeffrey E. Janis advocates finding "peripheral trigger points", using them as a road map to use Botox for migraine.

 Read more here about what Botox headache injections are like.